DavidKNam/MLP/README.md

 # MLP
-Coding a Multilayer Perceptron to train and test on MNIST data
+Implementing a basic Multilayer Perceptron (MLP) to train and test on MNIST data.